xxPennyxx/among-us/index.md

 - DO NOT fake visual tasks such as MedBay scan, asteroids and trash.
 The other crewmates can see you're faking them!
 - Do not try the fake AFK trick anywhere!
 - Make sure you do not kill or vent where the cameras can see you!
+- Keep an eye on the shift and vent cooldown meters.

 # Thanks, and have fun! :)